-A good pilot must understand how Newton’s Third Law applies to thrust and how an aircraft flies.
-It is essential to any student pilot to have a strong grasp on this basic understanding of physics.
+A well-informed pilot must understand how Newton’s Third Law applies to thrust and how an aircraft flies.
+It is essential for any student pilot to have a strong grasp of this basic understanding of physics.
 Doing so will strongly contribute to safe and efficient flying.
 The first two laws are also important to know and remember; however, the Third Law is uniquely at work every second an aircraft is in flight.

-The Third Law states that “For every action, there is an equal and opposite reaction.”
-It was developed by Sir Issac Newton in the 17th century.
-The four forces of flight are always acting on an aircraft: thrust (forward), drag (rearward), lift (up), and weight (down).
-Managing those forces and their equal and opposite reactions to each other is how a pilot makes an aircraft break free of gravity, then maintain control.
+The Third Law states that “for every action, there is an equal and opposite force.”
+It was developed by Sir Isaac Newton in the 17th century.
+The four forces of flight are always forces acting on an aircraft: thrust (forward), drag (rearward), lift (up), and weight (down).
+Managing those forces and their equal and opposite reactions to each other is how a pilot makes an aircraft break free of gravity, and then maintain control.

 What is Thrust?